microsoft/PartsUnlimited/docs/HOL-Fault_Injection_for_Service_Fabric/README.md

         |-- ApplicationManifest.xml

-Now lets grab the published file we created before and put them in the Code folder as seen in the directory structure above.
+Now lets grab all the published files we created before and put them in the **Code** folder as seen in the directory structure above.

 The other two important files are ServiceManifest.xml and ApplicationManifest.xml.